rauhul/keychain/README.md

 let uniqueAccessGroup = "sharedAccessGroupName" let customKeychainInstance = Keychain(serviceName: uniqueServiceName, accessGroup: uniqueAccessGroup)
 ```

-The custom instance can then be used in place of the shared instance or static accessors:
+The custom instance can then be used in place of the provided instance:
 ```
 let saveSuccessful = customKeychainInstance.store("exampleValue", forKey: "exampleKey")
 let retrievedString = customKeychainInstance.retrieve(String.self, forKey: "exampleKey")
 let removeSuccessful = customKeychainInstance.removeObject(forKey: "exampleKey")
 ```

 ## Accessibility Options

 By default, all items saved to keychain can only be accessed when the device is unlocked.
 To change this accessibility, an optional "withAccessibility" param can be set on all requests.
 The enum Keychain.Accessibilty provides an easy way to select the accessibility level desired:
 ```
 Keychain.default.store(<KeychainStorable>, forKey: "exampleKey", withAccessibility: .afterFirstUnlock)
 ```